 Companies in The Netherlands traditionally work with a dualistic governance model (i.e. a two-tier governance structure).
 In companies with a two-tier governance structure, management and supervision are divided between two company bodies: the management board and the supervisory board.
 Companies with a one-tier governance structure have a single management board comprised of executive and non-executive directors.
 In this situation, the latter supervise the former, and there is no supervisory board.
-Non-executive directors and executive directors have joint management responsibility.
+Non-executive directors and executive directors have joint oversight responsibility.
 It is important that independent supervision by non-executive directors is sufficiently ensured.
-The composition and functioning of a management board comprised of both executive and non-executive directors is properly carried out, and independent supervision can be assured.
+The composition and functioning of a board comprised of both executive and non-executive directors must be such that the supervision by non-executive directors is properly carried out, and independent supervision can be assured.